The Witchery – Sumptuous Gothic fantasy in the heart of Old Town.

 - Area: Super-central location on the historic Castle Hill, a pedestrianized cobbled street at the west end of the Royal Mile which is the main thoroughfare of Edinburgh’s Old Town.
 Castle Hill teems with visitors during the day but is very quiet at night, even though it’s just a few minutes’ walk from numerous restaurants and bars that dot the historic streets and lanes.
 Ideal location for sightseeing, shopping, and dining out.
 Central Edinburgh is hilly but it’s also compact and best explored on foot.

-- How to Get There: From Edinburgh Airport, take the tram to the Princes Street stop (32 minutes) and walk for 7 minutes (0.4 mile), or take an airport shuttle (8 miles, 25 minutes) or Uber/taxi directly to the hotel.
+- How to Get There: From Edinburgh Airport, take the tram to the Princes Street stop (32 minutes) and walk for 7 minutes (0.4 mile), or take an airport shuttle (8 miles) or Uber/taxi directly to the hotel.
 From Edinburgh Waverley train station, the hotel is a 7-minute walk (0.4 mile).

 - Handy to: Edinburgh Castle, The Hub, National Museum of Scotland.